Cole Beasley ‘catches’ the social media attention of NFL, special shirt

 Scandrick salutes fans

-Cornerback Orlando Scandrick thanked fans for the “well wishes and support” and vowed he would “be back sooner than later” on Twitter after a breaking a bone in his left hand during the season opener.
+Cornerback Orlando Scandrick thanked fans for the “well wishes and support” and vowed on Twitter he would “be back sooner than later” after breaking a bone in his left hand during the season opener.

 Leave it alone

-From the leave it alone department: Cowboys linebacker Damien Wilson, who was arrested and charged with two counts of aggravated assault with a deadly weapon at a Fourth of July celebration in Frisco, responded to a random Twitter follower who questioned why he hadn’t been suspended by the NFL.
+From the leave-it-alone department: Cowboys linebacker Damien Wilson, who was arrested and charged with two counts of aggravated assault with a deadly weapon at a Fourth of July celebration in Frisco, responded to a random Twitter follower who questioned why he hadn’t been suspended by the NFL.
 Wilson responded to the tweet with “fake news.”

 fake news— Damien Wilson (@dwilson_6) September 11, 2017